WHAT IS QURBAN (Udhiyah)?

 Can I send my Qurban to someone I know?

-Is the Qurban sacrificed fresh on-site or in Australia?
+Is the Qurban sacrificed fresh on-site or in a different country?

 Where it is viable, livestock is purchased and sacrificed in the destination country.
 This allows the poor and needy to enjoy fresh, local meat on the days of Eid Al-Adha.
-Alternatively, livestock are sacrificed in Australia and then sent to the poor and needy, either canned or hard-frozen.
+Alternatively, livestock are sacrificed in Australia and other countries and then sent to the poor and needy, either canned or hard-frozen.